6 min read

 System requirements by OS for local LLMs

-What macOS, Linux, and Windows each need to run a local LLM in 2026.
-Native Windows now works smoothly; WSL2 for Linux power users; Mac is the smoothest path; Linux gives you the most knobs.
+What macOS, Linux, and Windows each need before you run a local LLM in 2026.
+Mac is the smoothest, Linux gives you the most knobs, and native Windows finally just works.

-- 8 GB RAM, ideally 16 GB.
-Below 8, you're limited to the smallest models (Phi-3 mini, Llama 3.2 1B).
-With 16, the practical universe opens up.
+• 8 GB RAM, ideally 16 GB.
+Under 8 and you're stuck with the smallest models (Phi-3 mini, Llama 3.2 1B).
+At 16, the practical universe opens up.

-- macOS 13 (Ventura) or newer.
-Most runtimes target 14+ now.
+• macOS 13 (Ventura) or newer.
+Most runtimes target 14+ by now.

 What you install: